tfullert/tfullert.github.io/wpm/posts/1-test-interface.md

 test.endStep();
 ```

 What you put in a step is up to you and we could have squeezed all three steps into a single *beginStep* method call but that would reduce our visibility into the performance data collected.
-You should generally have one call to *beginStep* for each page request made.
+You should have one call to *beginStep* for each page request made.

 ## Conclusion
 Let's put everything together.
 The *Test* interface allows you to create a client that will automate actions, define a transaction, manipulate the WPM proxy, and segment performance into separate steps for reporting purposes.
 Something that makes our livese easier is that the *Test* interface is rolled into the global namespace of the script so we don't always have to be typing "test.":